HermanL02/WarwickUniversity-Notes/202404/Script.md

 ## WeChat Update
 We have noticed that WeChat could implement a force login restriction when the version is too low.
 There are two ways for us to solve this.
 From one hand, the open source GitHub, and probably I will continue to update WeChat Injection scripts.
 On the other hand, there are already some injection scripts to avoid the WeChat update by changing their version number.
 So, we aim to connect these scripts seamlessly to our app.
 ## WeChat Potential Architecture Change
-Our current method for injection is fully based on the current architecture of WeChat.
 As we may already know, that Tencent recently updated the QQ architecture from C++ to Electron, which is actually the framework we are using now.
 The reason for them to change it is to save its multi-platform developer cost.
 If the architecture of WeChat changes, our app would become deprecated and cannot be regularly updated.

 ## WeChat Implemented E2EE Function
 If in the future, WeChat one day implemented the E2EE function, this project will be useless.
 This is a key threat to my project.
 However, I would say If this is announced, I will be really satisfied instead of being disappointed to see my 3-month effort becomes useless, because it is finally a great thing for the users.